 Is response time tracked from patient arrival rather than from notification or activation time?
 (CD 2-8) (Yes/No)

-Does the PIPS Program demonstrate the surgeon’s (if available) attendance for the highest-level is at least 80 percent of the time?
+Does the PIPS Program demonstrate the surgeon’s (if available) attendance for the highest-level at least 80 percent of the time?
 (CD 2-8) (Yes/No)

 Is there a published schedule of general surgical coverage (where applicable)?
 (Yes/No)